Star Wars Jedi Knight II: Jedi Outcast: Plot

-The game begins with Kyle Katarn and Jan Ors investigating a supposedly abandoned Imperial outpost on Kejim, finding it to be crawling with Imperial forces.
+As the game begins, Kyle Katarn and Jan Ors are investigating a supposedly abandoned Imperial outpost on Kejim, finding it to be crawling with Imperial forces.
 They fight their way through the base, discovering a research center studying crystals similar to those used to power lightsabers.
 Tracing the crystals' origin, Kyle and Jan travel to Artus Prime, a mining colony turned into an Imperial stronghold, where the miners have been enslaved and experimented upon.
 Katarn thwarts the Imperial operation, but Jan is captured by the Dark Jedi Desann and his apprentice Tavion.
-Kyle tries to rescue her, but, having forsaken the ways of the Jedi, he is easily defeated by Desann, who orders Tavion to kill Jan before they leave.
+Kyle tries to rescue her, but he is easily defeated by Desann, who orders Tavion to kill Jan before they leave.

-An enraged Kyle travels to the Valley of the Jedi (a major plot element in Dark Forces II) to regain his Force powers, and then to the Jedi Academy to reclaim his lightsaber, which he had left with Luke Skywalker.
-Luke reveals Desann's origins to Kyle, and senses his anger through the Force, so he requests that Kyle complete a series of trials to prove he will not succumb to the Dark Side again.
-Kyle passes the tests and obtains his lightsaber, before travelling to Nar Shaddaa, where Luke told him to seek out Reelo Baruk, a Rodian gangster.
-While searching for him, Kyle runs into Lando Calrissian, who has been imprisoned in Reelo's dungeons.
+An enraged Kyle travels to the Valley of the Jedi (a place teeming with Force energy, featured in Dark Forces II) to regain his Force powers, and then on to the Jedi Academy on Yavin 4 to reclaim his lightsaber, which he had left with Luke Skywalker.
+Luke reveals Desann's origins as a former Academy student to Kyle, and senses his anger through the Force, so he requests that Kyle complete a series of trials to prove he will not succumb to the Dark Side again.
+Kyle passes the tests and obtains his lightsaber.
+On Luke's suggestion, Kyle travels to Nar Shaddaa to seek out Reelo Baruk, a Rodian gangster who is rumored to be working with Desann.
+While searching for Reelo, Kyle runs into Lando Calrissian, who has been imprisoned in Reelo's dungeons.
 Lando reveals that Reelo is part of a cortosis smuggling operation in Cloud City, which has been taken over by the Empire and Reelo's men.
-After Kyle frees Lando, the pair make their escape in the latter's ship, the Lady Luck; killing Reelo when he tries to stop them.
+After Kyle frees Lando, the pair make their escape in the latter's ship, the Lady Luck, killing Reelo when he tries to stop them.

-On Bespin, Lando drops Kyle off at the bottom of Cloud City, and while making his way up the city structure, the latter has his first encounters with the Reborn, Desann's Force-wielding soldiers.
-After helping Lando's men reclaim control of the city, Kyle finds and defeats Tavion, who, fearing for her life, reveals that Jan is alive and onboard Galak Fyyar's Star Destroyer, the Doomgiver.
-Jan's faked death was just a ploy to trick Kyle into going to the Valley of the Jedi, which allowed Desann to follow him there and tap its power.
+On Bespin, Lando drops Kyle off at the bottom of Cloud City.
+While making his way up the city structure, Kyle has his first encounters with the Reborn, Desann's Force-wielding soldiers.
+After helping Lando's men reclaim control of the city, Kyle finds and defeats Tavion, who, fearing for her life, reveals that Jan is alive and onboard Imperial Admiral Galak Fyyar's Star Destroyer, the Doomgiver: Jan's death had been faked as a ploy to trick Kyle into going to the Valley of the Jedi, which allowed Desann to follow him there and tap the Valley's power.
 Kyle spares Tavion and takes her ship to infiltrate the Doomgiver, which is docked at the Cairn Installation, an Imperial base hidden on an asteroid in the Lenico Belt.